AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-QFTCurvedspacetime.md

 The requirement of global hyperbolicity---that the spacetime admits a Cauchy surface---is not merely a technical convenience but a structural necessity for the standard QFTCS framework.
 The Kay--Radzikowski--Wald theorem [S14] demonstrates this concretely: on spacetimes with compactly generated Cauchy horizons, the standard construction of quantum field theory breaks down at the base points of the horizon.
 This result, sometimes interpreted as a quantum-field-theoretic enforcement of cosmic censorship, shows that the globally hyperbolic category is the natural domain for the algebraic QFTCS program.

-A note on attribution: the paper is by Kay, Radzikowski, and Wald (arXiv:gr-qc/9603012, 1996; published in Communications in Mathematical Physics, 1997), not by Wald alone as sometimes mislabeled.

 ## Renormalization in Curved Spacetime

 Renormalization in curved spacetime introduces complications beyond those of flat-space QFT.
 The curvature of the background generates new divergences and requires additional counterterms involving curvature invariants: terms proportional to $R$, $R^2$, $R_{\mu\nu}R^{\mu\nu}$, and the Gauss--Bonnet combination $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$.
 The most striking consequence is the conformal (trace) anomaly: even for a classically conformally invariant field, the renormalized expectation value $\langle T^\mu{}_\mu \rangle$ is nonvanishing and is given by a universal expression involving curvature invariants.